pulumi/examples/aws-go-lambda/README.md

 	pulumi up
 	```

-5. Call our Lambda function from the aws CLI with "foo" as a base64-encoded payload:
+5. Call our Lambda function from the AWS CLI with "foo" (which the CLI expects to be base64 encoded):

 	```bash
 	aws lambda invoke \